wangyinfeng/wangyinfeng.github.io/resume-network.md

  - Project introduction
 Stacking is a method of connect two or more physical switch chips to build a larger system that behaves as a single logical entity, to provide high port density, centralized management, redundancy, modularity and flexible, distributed approach for data center network solution.
  - My works and achivement
-I was responsible for porting stacking feature to the new hardware platform, the new hardware platform based on the MPC8536 CPU and BCM56840 network ASIC, the OS is IBM specified Linux(MCP); developed low level device drivers for new transceiver(via I2C), optimized port bit mapping, reduced CPU load by separating transceiver management to new thread, and fixed massive bugs about LACP/STP.
+I was responsible for porting stacking feature to the new hardware platform, the new hardware platform based on the MPC8536 CPU and BCM56840 ASIC, the OS is IBM specified Linux(MCP); developed low level device drivers for new transceiver(via I2C), optimized port bit mapping, reduced CPU load by separating transceiver management to new thread, and fixed massive bugs about LACP/STP.
 - TOR switch Gryphon stacking
  - Project introduction
 Gryphon is IBM's second generation all 10G standalone TOR (Top of Rack) switch.